-44. This Part shall apply with respect to every Application solicitor who is for the time being engaged in the of Part VIII. practice of his profession, either on his own account $\frac{Act 1931}{No. 46 (N.Z.)}$, or in partnership with any other person, but shall s.
-72. not apply to any solicitor who is not so engaged.

-45. (1) There shall be a fund, to be called the The fund.
+- 44. This Part shall apply with respect to every Application solicitor who is for the time being engaged in the of Part VIII. practice of his profession, either on his own account No. 46 (N.Z.), or in partnership with account the count No. 46 (N.Z.), or in partnership with any other person, but shall s.
+72. not apply to any solicitor who is not so engaged. - 45.
+(1) There shall be a fund, to be called the The fund.
 Solicitors' Fidelity Guarantee Fund.